 Vitamins, Minerals, and Diet:

-Korean red ginseng has been shown in a study to increase hair density and thickness.[ref]
+Korean red ginseng in a study increased hair density and thickness.[ref]
 The study didn’t really say whether the hair loss was due to male pattern baldness or an autoimmune alopecia cause.